azuyalabs/yasumi/README.md

 -------------------

 You need **PHP >= 5.5.0** to use `azuyalabs/yasumi` but the latest stable version of PHP is recommended.
 Yasumi is verified and tested on PHP 5.5, 5.6 and 7.0.
+Although Yasumi will work with PHP 5.5, only PHP version 5.6 or higher is supported.

 Installation<a name="installation"></a>